What is Website Optimization for SEO? Strategies and Goals

 8. High-quality content:

 Make sure that all your content is well-written and easy to understand.
-Use keywords throughout your site to help it rank better and thus increase website traffic.
-Keywords will help get web pages ranking for the correct topics and thus ensure that your content is being displayed on the correct search engine result pages (SERPs).
+Use keywords throughout your site to help it rank better.
 Overall it is important to follow content writing for SEO best practices, to ensure your content drives the maximum amount of traffic possible to your website.

-At the end of the day, SEO can not alone attract visitors to your website.
-A well written content is also being constantly searched by users.
-For instance, if Google directs one of your target audience to your website but your content has many grammatical errors, spelling mistakes, then that also reflects poorly on Google and the visitor.
+SEO can not alone attract visitors to your website.
+Well written content is also being looked for by users.
+For instance, if Google directs a viewer to your website but your content has many grammatical errors, spelling mistakes, then that also reflects poorly on Google and the visitor.
 Therefore, it is crucial to create unique content and provide value to the user.

 9. Landing pages: